LEANNA MAE .ORG

 Is there anything else you want to note for your care team?
 It could be things like “no students” or letting them know you have a birth photographer.

 There you have it.
-That’s a quick run down of the fill-in birth plan I give my students and clients.
+That’s a quick rundown of the fill-in birth plan I give my students and clients.
 Download your copy today.

 0 Comments